Priyanka27HS/ts_wdio_mobile/README.md

    * Run 'npm install' to install all required dependencies listed in the 'package.json' file.
    * To execute a single test, use the command 'npm run test-local'.
    * To execute all tests, use the command 'npm run wdio' for executing all tests.
+   * To serve the Allure report locally and access it through your browser, use the command 'allure serve' to view the report.

 # Folder Structure